 If I had chose fear instead of faith knowing the things that were stacked against my boys leading into their teen years, I would be writing a different blog today.
 I praise God that’s not our story.

 This week the boys were given the opportunity to go with a group of students to the Georgia Dome for the Passion 2017 Conference and they sent me this picture late last night. <3 Here they are gone for the week and I can’t get my mind off of them.
-I know that the Lord is going to be speaking to them and I just can’t wait to hear about their experience because I want to be part of their world for as long as I can.
+I know that the Lord is going to be speaking to them and I just can’t wait to hear about their experience, because I want to be part of their world.

 I hope this blog post makes you want to love on your kids even more than you already do.